 Algeria is a nation of nearly 43 million population, with 99% identifying as Sunni Muslim.
 Islam is the official state religion, and Christians fall into the 1% of religious minorities.
 The country has seen increased restrictions on religious minorities, but Algeria’s constitution recognizes the right of all to worship and speak freely.
 However, the government enforces laws that limit religious freedom and expression, including blasphemy and anti-proselytism statutes targeting Christians and other minorities, according to ADF International.

-According to ADF, only one of Ourahmane’s 44 churches remain standing.
+According to ADF, only one of Ourahmane’s 44 churches remains standing.
 Security police, acting on orders from the Ministry of Interior, have cited alleged “health and safety” code violations to justify locking church doors and declaring worship inside illegal.

 “In one case, they physically beat a pastor in front of his young child because he was peacefully protesting the closure of his church,” ADF said.